BlakeDarrow/EasyExport/README.md

 ## Features

-- One click promptless exporting
+- One click promptless exporting (Batch and combined options!)
     - Set the path once, and your good!
 - Auto FBX naming
     - Uses the name of the selected object, or when multiple objects are selected, the active collection name